With Glyphs, creating layered color fonts is a snap. Find out how.

 Congratulations, you have your first layered glyph.

 Speaking of editing, there is a Select All Layers tool, which allows you to edit any points on any visible layer.
+You can reach it by pressing Shift-V (repeatedly until the double arrow symbol shows up in the tool icon), or clicking and holding the Select tool icon, and choosing it from the pop-up that appears:

-Keeping Metrics and Kerning in Sync
+Keeping metrics and kerning in sync

 Another big issue: keeping all the widths the same in all masters.
 After all, if a width is changed in one color, all the other color layers must follow too.
 You could of course always go through all masters with Cmd-1, 2, 3 etc., and do the same metric change everywhere.
 But there is a smarter way.

-Applying Layer Fonts in InDesign
+Applying layer fonts in InDesign

 You export the fonts just as you would in any other font project.
 As always, it is a good idea to use the Adobe Fonts folder.